episerver/episerver-labs-content-manager-docs/GridView.md

 ![Custom renderes list](images/grid-view/grid-view-custom-renderes-list.png "Custom renderes list")

+Here you can find example about [how to create custom column renderer](GridView_CustomRenderer.md).

 ## Grid menu column

 Grid View has context menu available next to current content name and in